0%

 Miami-Dade County community (families, young adults, performing arts patrons)

-Role
+my Role

 Design strategy, cross-functional team facilitation, design iterations, mobile design flow, platform design, development